magic-lantern-studio/magic-lantern-studio.github.io/_posts/2018-12-13-windows-support-update.markdown

 # Windows 64-bit Platform Support

-Updating the Windows 64-bit platform is also underway.
-Should be completed before the end-of-year.
+The Windows 64-bit platform has also been updated.